nomisRev/AndroidCleanMVP/README.md

 * Again in this setup there is a minor difference between Kotlin and Java.
 The reason is the same as above
   >You'll notice that the Presenter has a generic type, in kotlin we're required to specify this generic type.

-* We add the following to the T
+* We add the following to the MVPContract, and when creating the view specific `Component` you can specify the dependencies your view requires in this component.
+But more about that below.
 ```
 Java:
   interface Component<P extends Presenter> {